-Global Intensives are short-term international programs embedded into a fall or spring course taught on the CU Boulder campus.
+Global Intensives are short-term international programs embedded into a fall, spring, or summer course taught on the CU Boulder campus.
 Global Intensives meet the following criteria:

-- take place over 10-12 days during spring break, after finals in May, or over fall break or winter break.
+- international component takes place over 10-12 days during spring break, after finals in May, during the summer course, or over fall break or winter break.

 - complement a semester CU Boulder on-campus course by introducing students to a new culture, visiting the country of interest, and understanding the course material through experiential learning and post-travel debriefing.

 - provide a small group experience that allows students and faculty to build strong connections.